 At $3.33 a month, get access to over a hundred pieces of exclusive content that save you thousands of dollars and hundreds of hours of time and help you avoid the pitfalls that plague Thailand expats.

-There are three available options for the Thailand Pass:
+Starting May 1, 2022, there are three available options for the Thailand Pass:

 - Sandbox Programme